Marinus of Tyre

-Cover for "Tabulae geographica" (1578), work of Ptolemy.
+Cover for "Tabulae geographicae" (1578), work of Ptolemy.
 Depicted are both Ptolemy and Marinus of Tyre, very likely in this order.

 Marinus of Tyre (Μαρῖνος ὁ Τύριος, Marînos ho Týrios; c.
-AD 70–130) was a geographer, cartographer and mathematician, who founded mathematical geography and provided the underpinnings of Claudius Ptolemy's influential Geography.
+AD 70–130) was a Greek-speaking Phoenician Roman geographer, cartographer and mathematician, who founded mathematical geography and provided the underpinnings of Claudius Ptolemy's influential Geography.

 Life

 Marinus was originally from Tyre in the Roman province of Phoenicia.
 His work was a precursor to that of the great geographer Claudius Ptolemy, who used Marinus' work as a source for his Geography and acknowledges his great obligations to him.
 Ptolemy said, "Marinus says of the merchant class generally that they are only intent on their business, and have little interest in exploration, and that often through their love of boasting they magnify distances."
 Later, Marinus was also cited by the Arab geographer al-Masʿūdī.
 Beyond this, little is known of his life.

 Legacy

-Marinus' geographical treatise is lost and known only from Ptolemy's remarks.
-He introduced improvements to the construction of maps and developed a system of nautical charts.
-His chief legacy is that he was the first to assign to each place a proper latitude and longitude.
-His zero meridian ran through the westernmost land known during his time, the Isles of the Blessed, around the location of the present-day Canary or Cape Verde Islands.
-He used the parallel of Rhodes for measurements of latitude.